kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 Gateway.
 As such, there is no case where a default Gateway would be used for mesh traffic.

-As noted above, a Route MAY both set `spec.defaultOK` to `true` _and_ include a `Service` `parentRef` entry, allowing a single Route to handle both N/S and E/W traffic.
+As noted above, a Route MAY both set `spec.useDefaultGateway` to `true` _and_ include a `Service` `parentRef` entry, allowing a single Route to handle both N/S and E/W traffic.
 In this case, the Route will be bound to both the default Gateway and the mesh, and the `status` will show both parents.

 ## Conformance Details